 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

-Are you planning on spending one day in Milan?
-Great idea!
-Now, even though it’s a big city, I still think Milan makes a perfect day trip for visitors coming to Italy.
+Despite its hustle and bustle, I still think Milan makes a perfect day trip for visitors coming to Italy.

 I’m not kidding either!